Questfall/docs/quest-mining/completion/README.md

 The [weekly reward pool](../creation/rewards.md) is divided among the [leagues](leagues.md), where users are grouped by [level](levels.md) and compete for their share of the league reward.
 Competition within each league is based on the Mining Score that users earn by the end of the week by completing quests.

-Each time a quest is successfully completed, the user is rewarded with a certain number of Mining Points, depending on a quest-specific Quest Bounty parameter and user-specific Mining Power and Mining Boost parameters.
+Each time a quest is successfully completed, the user is rewarded with a certain number of Mining Points, depending on a quest-specific Quest Bounty parameter and user-specific Mining Power, Flow, and Mining Boost parameters.

 {% hint style="info" %}
 The formula for calculating the reward for a given quest is as follows:\
-$$MiningPoints=QuestBounty*(1+\frac{MiningPower}{100})*MiningBoost$$
+$$MiningPoints=floor(QuestBounty*(1+\frac{MiningPower}{100})*FlowMultiplier*MiningBoost)$$
 {% endhint %}

 The amount of Mining Points earned throughout the week results in an individual weekly Mining Score for each user.
 And the league reward pool is distributed according to each user's share of the league's total Mining Score.